Home / Lugares con historia / Early settlers and Levantine rock art

 The Levantine Rock Art in Aragon (between 6000 and 2500 B.C.) is a unique cultural manifestation that corresponds to a society of hunter-gatherers, and later farmers, who inhabited the main mountain ranges and mountainous landscapes of this Autonomous Community between the end of the Epipaleolithic and the beginning of the Metal Age.

 The human being’s journey through the lands of Maestrazgo was marked, in its beginnings, by the search for protection and food.
-The large rock shelters in valleys such as the Guadalope provided protection from inclement weather; and the surrounding territory provided abundant game and the possibility of gathering wild fruits.
+The large rock shelters in valleys such as the Guadalope protected from inclement weather.
+The surrounding territory provided an abundance of game and the possibility of gathering wild fruits.

 The Alto Guadalope and Maestrazgo core consists of the following sites: Abrigo de la Vacada, Arenal de La Fonseca, Abrigo del Arquero, Torico del Pudial and Friso Abierto del Pudial in Castellote all of them, and El Cantalar in Villarluengo.
 Of this group we must point out the bovid of the Torico del Pudial in Castellote for its spectacular nature and state of preservation.